altruios/namshubettulpa/public/namshubettuple/restructuring.md

 "FL::Uri, he's in the elevator now."
 `"Who's uri?"`
 *Rossin turned to her*
-"R::You want to try it yourself?
+'R::You want to try it yourself?
-Give that board a whirl."
+Give that board a whirl?'
 *Martha nodded*
 'Okay, so...
 need to just write a thing that will ask the right question?'